opencert/workshop-2023/PC-member-guidelines.md

      Tuesday 26 September 2023 at 23:59 AoE.

+As soon as you complete your self-assignment, you can start the review.
+If meeting the rules above, your self-assignment is automatically approved and you do not need any confirmation.

 If by the deadline you haven't self-assigned a submission yet or you have self-assigned a submission that had already enough reviewers and there are still submissions with less than 9 reviewers, then the Program Co-chairs will choose the submission to assign to you.